 A Scientific Cross-Cultural & Cross-Religious Approach to Awakening and Fundamental Wellbeing

-Can you apply the scientific method to systematically investigate and learn from people that have had awakenings across cultures and religions?
+Can you apply the scientific method to systematically investigate and learn from people who have had awakenings across different cultures and within different religions?

-And once that is done can you learn from these experiences and find a pathway for people that haven’t awakened yet to help them make the shift?
+And once that is done, can you learn from these experiences and find a pathway for people that haven’t awakened to help them make the shift?

-This is the project Jeffery Martin started on, and they published a lot of information on what they found in the book – The Finders – and on their website – Center for the Study of Non-Symbolic Consciousness.
+This is the project Jeffery Martin started on.
+He published a lot of information on what was found in the book – The Finders – and on the website – Center for the Study of Non-Symbolic Consciousness.

-He explains more about it in this youtube playlist with presentations:
+He explains more about this project in this youtube playlist with presentations:

-On their website there is a free Ebook available on how to use what they found in their research to help you make progress towards your own awakening.
+On the website there is a free Ebook available (Mirror) on how to use what they found in their research to help you make progress towards your own awakening.
 Both the website and the Ebook have a lot of interesting pointers.

 We will start here with a list from their site with what they call: The 10 myths about fundamental wellbeing.